evanwill/_drafts/_notes/linux-intro.md

 ## Desktop Environment

-The Desktop environment (DE) is the graphical interface you will be staring at all day.
+The desktop environment (DE) is the graphical interface you will be staring at all day.
+Unlike windows, mac, or chrome, with Linux you have a choice of desktops.
-It is separate from the core of the distro and can usually be installed independently.
+It is separate from the core of the distro and can be installed independently.
 In fact you can [install more than one](https://www.linux.com/news/5-linux-desktop-environments-rise-2017)!
 Things to consider:
 - Weight.
 How graphics heavy is it.
 If you have an old computer or low spec hardware, go light!